 The Company and certain of its current and former officers have been named as defendants in a potential class action lawsuit filed in the Ontario Superior Court of Justice on October 25, 2010.
 This lawsuit was commenced by Andrew Sorensen, on behalf of shareholders who acquired the Company's common shares between April 8, 2008 and October 15, 2010 and claimed total damages of \$15.0 million (including punitive damages of \$5.0 million).
+The plaintiff alleges, among other things, that the Company and others made certain misrepresentations about the Company's financial statements being prepared in accordance with Canadian generally accepted accounting principles.
 On April 8, 2011, the same plaintiff commenced a second action against certain current and former directors of the Company.
-The allegations made in this second action are the same as those in the first action.
-In particular, the plaintiff alleges, among other things, that the Company and others made certain misrepresentations about the Company's financial statements being prepared in accordance with Canadian generally accepted accounting principles.
-The first action and the second action are expected to be consolidated by the court into a single action.
+This second action is in the process of being dismissed or discontinued by the parties.

 The Company has not recorded any liability related to these matters.
 The Company's directors' and officers' insurance policies provide for reimbursement of certain costs and expenses incurred in connection with these lawsuits, including legal and professional fees as well as potential damages awarded, if any, subject to certain policy limits and deductibles.
-No assurance can be given with respect to the ultimate outcome of such proceedings, and the amount of any damages awarded could be substantial.